 A school of international repute

-The school accepts a number of foreign students and offers a high standard of higher education, including the Master of Public Health and the Executive Health MBA.
+The school accepts a number of foreign students and offers a high standard of higher education, including the Master of Public Health.
 The EHESP has also developed many links with organisations such as the WHO, the World Bank and the European Union.
 It provides strategic consultancy, expertise and teaching engineering programmes in countries seeking partnerships with the institutions concerned.

 The EHESP’s values

 The EHESP defends fundamental collective values around public service ethics, general interest, respect, openness and cooperation, continual improvement, and social and environmental responsibility.

 EHESP – French school of public health

 The National Public Health School (ENSP) was set up in Paris just after the Liberation as part of the National Hygiene Institute which later became INSERM.
 The Ministry of Public Health had to find management personnel in the public sector who were able to apply the major social security laws passed in 1945 and construct the new health and welfare administrative infrastructure.

 The ENSP was responsible for the professional development of medical and paramedical public health workers as well as health technicians.
 Post War legislation, political and economic changes and international collaboration very soon called for a wider range of specialised training courses for public health management personnel.
 The ENSP made contact with leading lecturers and scientists in the field and played an important role at international level.